How to file an auto insurance claim

 Car insurance is the rare product you purchase with the hope of never using, but if you're involved in an accident or your vehicle is damaged, it may be necessary to file a claim.
 An insurance claim is simply a request for financial compensation from an insurance company.
 Understanding how the auto insurance claims process works, including reporting an accident, working with an insurance adjuster, and getting your car repaired, if necessary, can make filing a claim more seamless and less stressful.

-Immediately following an auto accident, remember to stay calm, call the police, remain at the scene in a safe location, take photos, and exchange information with the other driver if possible.
-Car accidents can be traumatizing, but filing a claim shouldn’t be.
-Here’s what you should do if you file a car insurance claim:
+Immediately after an auto accident, remember to stay calm, call the police, remain at the scene in a safe location, take photos, and exchange information with the other driver if possible.
+Car accidents can be traumatizing but filing a car insurance claim shouldn't be.
+Here's what you should do if you file a car insurance claim: